 Lavender.
-Research has shown that lavender oil is calming and can help encourage sleep in some people with insomnia.
+Lavender oil is calming and can help encourage sleep in some people with insomnia, research shows.
 “Try taking a hot bath with lavender oil before bed to relax your body and mind,” Harris says.

-Valerian root.
-The medicinal herb valerian root has been used to treat sleep problems since the time of ancient Rome and Greece.
-“Valerian can be sedating and may help you fall asleep,” Marks says.
-Research on the effectiveness of valerian for insomnia are mixed, however.
+Research on the effectiveness of valerian for insomnia is mixed.
 Marks says if you try valerian as a sleep remedy, be patient.
-It can take a few weeks for its sedating properties to take effect.
+It can take a few weeks for it to take effect.
 Talk to your doctor before taking valerian and follow label directions.

 L-theanine.
-An amino acid found in green tea leaves, L-theanine can help combat anxiety that interferes with sleep.
+This amino acid found in green tea leaves may help combat anxiety that interferes with sleep.
 A 2007 study showed that L-theanine reduced heart rate and immune responses to stress.
-L-theanine works by increasing production of the feel-good hormone serotonin.
-It also induces brain waves that correlate with relaxation.
-Before taking L-Theanine, talk to your doctor about possible drug interactions.
+It's thought to work by boosting the amount of a feel-good hormone your body makes.
+It also induces brain waves linked to relaxation.
+Talk to your doctor before taking it.

-The following changes to your lifestyle and environment can also help combat sleep problems:
+The following changes to your lifestyle and environment can also help you combat sleep problems:

-It’s no secret that exercise promotes restful sleep and good overall health.
-However, a study published in the journal Sleep showed that the amount of exercise and time of day it is done makes a difference.
-Researchers found that women who exercised at a moderate intensity for at least 30 minutes each morning, seven days a week, had less trouble sleeping than women who exercised less and/or later in the day.
+Exercise early.
+It’s no secret that exercise improves sleep and overall health.
+But a study published in the journal Sleep shows that the amount of exercise and time of day it is done makes a difference.
+Researchers found that women who exercised at a moderate intensity for at least 30 minutes each morning, 7 days a week, had less trouble sleeping than women who exercised less or later in the day.
 Morning exercise seems to affect body rhythms that affect sleep quality.